AndreWeiner/machine-learning-applied-to-cfd/literature.md

 - Combination of CFD + ML: post

 G. **Novati** et al.: [Synchronisation through learning for two self-propelled swimmers (2017)](https://iopscience.iop.org/article/10.1088/1748-3190/aa6311)
-- Aim:
+- Aim: conduct simulations of two, self-propelled, fish-like bodies that employ a learning algorithm to synchronise their swimming patterns; demonstrate that two rigid bodies executing pre-specified motions, with an alternating leader and follower, can result in substantial drag-reduction and intermittent thrust generation
-- Learning type:
+- Learning type: reinforcement learning
-- ML algorithms:
+- ML algorithms: not specified
-- ML frameworks:
+- ML frameworks: not specified
-- CFD framework:
+- CFD framework: not specified
-- Combination of CFD + ML:
+- Combination of CFD + ML: interactively

 E. J. **Parish** et al.: [A paradigm for data-driven predictive modeling using field inversion and machine learning (2016)](https://www.sciencedirect.com/science/article/pii/S0021999115007524?via%3Dihub)
-- Aim:
+- Aim: propose a modeling paradigm that seeks to comprehensively harness data from sources such as high-fidelity simulations and experiments to aid the creation of improved closure models for computational physics applications; use inverse modeling to obtain corrective, spatially distributed functional terms
-- Learning type:
+- Learning type: supervised learning (regression)
-- ML algorithms:
+- ML algorithms: GP
-- ML frameworks:
+- ML frameworks: not specified
-- CFD framework:
+- CFD framework: not specified
-- Combination of CFD + ML:
+- Combination of CFD + ML: post

 S. **Pierret** et al.: [Turbomachinery Blade Design Using a Navier–Stokes Solver and Artificial Neural Network (1999)](https://asmedigitalcollection.asme.org/turbomachinery/article-abstract/121/2/326/418791/Turbomachinery-Blade-Design-Using-a-Navier-Stokes?redirectedFrom=fulltext)
-- Aim:
+- Aim: describe a knowledge-based method for the automated design of more efficient turbine blades; optimize shape parameters based on simulated annealing and neural networks; use neural networks to learn Mach number distribution on wing surface
-- Learning type:
+- Learning type: supervised learning (regression)
-- ML algorithms:
+- ML algorithms: MLP
-- ML frameworks:
+- ML frameworks: not specified
-- CFD framework:
+- CFD framework: TRAF2D
-- Combination of CFD + ML:
+- Combination of CFD + ML: post

 Y. **Qi** et al.: [Computing curvature for volume of fluid methods using machine learning (2019)](https://www.sciencedirect.com/science/article/pii/S0021999118307046?via%3Dihub)
 - Aim: create data set with volume fractions and corresponding curvature for well-defined shapes, and use machine learning to fit the data; test model on shapes not used for training and in an interface capturing solver